OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4904.md

 # Event ID 4904: An attempt was made to register a security event source.

 ## Description
-Event ID 4904: An attempt was made to register a security event source.
+This event generates every time a new security event source.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|